FAIRmat-NFDI/nexus_definitions/manual/source/classes/contributed_definitions/cg-structure.rst

     Constructive Solid Geometry base class, using :ref:`NXquadric` and :ref:`NXoff_geometry`

 :ref:`NXquadric`
-    definition of a quadric surface.
+    Definition of a quadric surface

 :ref:`NXsolid_geometry`
-    the head node for constructively defined geometry
+    The head node for constructively defined geometry